2020 National NFP Sector Conference Speakers

 Mark will present the casestudy on System Collaboration - Hapori Whānui - the challenge of doing it together.

-Aly McNicoll, Director NZ Coaching & Mentoring Centre
+Aly McNicoll, Director NZ Coaching & Mentoring Centre/LEAD Centre for Not for Profit Governance & Leadership

-Aly McNicoll is a Director of the NZ Coaching & Mentoring Centre and has been involved with coaching, mentoring and leadership in New Zealand and Australia for the last 12 years.
+Aly McNicoll is a Director of the NZ Coaching & Mentoring Centre/LEAD Centre for Not for Profit Governance & Leadership and has been involved with coaching, mentoring and leadership in New Zealand and Australia for the last 12 years.
 She has refined techniques for both introducing coaching as a skill set and promoting learning as a way of being in teams and organisations.

 Aly is a regular presenter at international conferences (American Society for Training & Development Conference, European Mentoring & Coaching Council Conference) where her specialist skills in peer learning techniques have led to her spending increasing proportions of her time working with clients in Australia, the UK and the USA.